nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 3.3.1 Add product: `addProduct`

-Adds a new product to MyInsuRec.
+Add a new product to MyInsuRec.

 Format: `addProduct pd/PRODUCT`

-* Adds a product having name `PRODUCT`.
+* Add a product having name `PRODUCT`.
 * A product must have a product name which is `PRODUCT`.

 Examples: